xavierb117/derusting/README.md

 This repository will be used to practice both your git and Java skills.
 DO NOT DOWNLOAD IT AS A ZIP FILE.
 Downloading it as a zip file will prevent the git commands from working properly.

+Instead, you will fork and clone this repository according using git.
 For a refresher on git, feel free to refer back to you previous [GitHub Practice](https://github.com/auberonedu/github-intro.git).

 Remember to fork before cloning!
 MAKE MANY COMMITS AS YOU WORK!